-Based out of Mercado Global's Guatemala office, Susana manages sales and PR for the organization, communicating the organization's mission and brand message to clients in the fashion industry.
+Based out of Mercado Global's NYC office, Susana manages sales and PR for the organization, communicating the organization's mission and brand message to clients in the fashion industry.
 Susana is passionate about supporting the work of Mercado Global's artisan partners and promoting sustainable design.

 Susana holds a MA in Fashion Studies from Parsons School of Design where she was also a part-time lecturer.

 Aurora works with the Community-based Education as a Coordinator of Training Programs.
 She coordinates the education programs and technical trainings for the artisans in the communities in subjects such as health, nutrition, leadership, finance and self-esteem.
 She also works with micro loans.

 Before joining the team, Aurora worked for an organization that trains teachers on the Guatemalan Civil War, Pacific Coexistence and Mixing Cultures.